oluyalireuben/Oluyalireuben/README.md

 📫 How to reach me: You can reach out to me through my email oluyalireuben1@gmail.com

-😄 Pronouns: He/Him

 ⚡ Fun fact: I enjoy experimenting with new coding languages and have a knack for creating unique and engaging user interfaces.

-Welcome to my GitHub repository!
-I'm Reuben Oluyali, a passionate full-stack website developer, Android developer, and network engineer currently pursuing a Bachelor's of Science in IT at Kabarak University.

 I thrive in creating seamless user experiences and building robust systems.
 My skills extend from front-end development to server-side scripting and mobile application development.